UnitVectorY-Labs/YAMLtecture/docs/MERMAID.md

 - `direction` - The direction of the flowchart
 - `nodeLabel` - The attribute to use as the node label
+- `subgraphNodes` - The attribute to filter to identify nodes that will be used as subgraphs

+All settings are optional but to generate a configuration file must be specified, even if it is empty.

 ### Direction